'SNL' goes after Sean Spicer's biggest weakness

 The comments were so preposterous that Spicer did something we rarely see Trump officials do: He publicly apologized -- more than once.

 But much to Spicer's likely chagrin, "SNL" was live last night.
 Worse, there was Melissa McCarthy playing Spicer dressed as the Easter Bunny.
 Adding insult to injury, the iconic late night show was making history Saturday by airing live nationwide for the first time.
 (Typically "SNL" airs live at 11:30 p.m. on the East Coast and then is rebroadcasted three hours later for the West Coast at 11:30 p.m. their time.)
-The nationwide live broadcast likely means even stronger ratings, since the episode aired on the West Coast in prime time.
+The nationwide live broadcast translated into even stronger ratings, since the episode aired on the West Coast in prime time.

 The sketch was truly McCarthy and "SNL" at their best and served up hilarious political satire at Spicer's expense.
 It opened with the graphic, "And now a message from the White House Easter Bunny."
 Out walked a person dressed in an Easter bunny outfit who then removed its head to reveal McCarthy as Spicer.
 (For those unaware, a photo of a much younger Spicer dressed as an Easter bunny while working in George W. Bush's administration went viral this week.)